 - New Old West: Seen in The Wild Bunch, Junior Bonner, and Bring Me the Head of Alfredo Garcia.

 - Production Posse: Warren Oates, Ben Johnson, James Coburn, Kris Kristofferson, Strother Martin, L.Q.
-Jones, R. G. Armstrong, John Davis Chandler, David Warner, Cassie Yates, Aurora Clavell to name the most frequently occurring.
-He also frequently worked with cinematographer Lucien Ballard and composer Jerry Fielding.
+Jones, R. G. Armstrong, John Davis Chandler, David Warner, Cassie Yates, Aurora Clavell, Emilio Fernandez, Ernest Borgnine, Steve McQueen (Actor), and Slim Pickens to name the most frequently occurring.
+He also frequently worked with cinematographers Lucien Ballard and John Coquillon, and composer Jerry Fielding.

-- Twilight of the Old West: The end of the Wild West and the beginning of the Modern Age is a common theme in many of his best-known films like Ride The High Country, The Wild Bunch, and The Ballad Of Cable Hogue.
+- Twilight of the Old West: The end of the Wild West and the beginning of the Modern Age is a common theme in many of his best-known films like Ride the High Country, The Wild Bunch, and The Ballad of Cable Hogue.